prit-0000/calculator/README.md

 # calculator
-This is use to calculate the numbers.
+This is use to calculate the Mathematical operations.